TomasVotruba/php-arch-posts/page.markdown

 If you're like me, you better understand the business logic "size", like routes - this application had **151 unique routes**.

+### What about Tests?

+Of course, better-tested applications are easier to migrate, because you get faster feedback if you break some code.

+Honza is also a lazy developer and doesn't like to repeat his mistakes.
+That's why there are 136 PHPUnit tests, that cover mostly the endpoints.

 ## Why we did it?

 The application was written in Nette, which worked and met the technical requirements in the past.

- The main motivation for the transition **was the dying Nette ecosystem** and over-integration of Symfony - Nette was used only for Controllers and Dependency Injection, while Symfony was integrated in Console, Events, Translations, Monolog, Migrations and Doctrine.
+The main motivation for the transition **was the dying Nette ecosystem** and over-integration of Symfony - Nette was used only for Controllers and Dependency Injection, while Symfony was integrated with Console, Events, Translations, Monolog, Migrations, and Doctrine.

 What does "dying ecosystem" mean?
 Nette released just 1 minor version since July 2016, while Symfony had **6 releases** during the same period.
 Also, the most promoted new feature of upcoming Nette 3.0 was added type declaration of PHP 7.1, which is not really a framework feature and only adds maintenance work.

 The Entrydo project needed to develop faster, in a  more reliable way and with less code.
 As well as in an ecosystem, that is alive and kicking.

 ## How we did it?